Medicare Levy Surcharge and hospital cover

 Frequently Asked Questions

 *For new members who have not been a member during the last 12 months, joining on combined hospital and extras cover, paying by direct debit.
-Must pay first month to receive one month free.
+Must pay first month to receive offer.
 Offer only available via Frank website or phone joins.
 Not available with any other offer or Frank OVHC.
-Offer ends 15 January 2025.
+Ends 31 July 2026.